IMPORTANT UPDATE: NEW ENTRY REQUIREMENTS FOR UK VISITORS – CLICK HERE

 Day 6

 Head south to Dunkeld, where there is a fine choice of cafes and foodie places along the main street, as well as a picturesque riverside walk by Dunkeld Cathedral.
 Go east from here via Kirriemuir.
 Continue to Arbroath, famed for its smokies, produced by local businesses such as the Arbroath Smokery.
-The haddock-smoking process is now officially recognised as creating a product with Protected Geographical Indication, (like Champagne and Parma Ham!) so that ‘real’ Arbroath smokies must be made within an eight mile radius of the town!
-Continue south via Dundee and over the Tay Bridge for Fife for overnight in the St Andrews area.
+The haddock-smoking process is now officially recognised as creating a product with Protected Geographical Indication, (like Champagne and Parma Ham!) so that ‘real’ Arbroath smokies must be made within an eight-mile radius of the town!
+Continue south arriving in Dundee.
+Known for the 3 J’s – Jute, Jam and Journalism.
+Dundee is the birthplace of Marmalade which played a large part in the city’s industrial heritage.
+Head to the V&A Museum to find out more.
+A visit to Verdant Works tells the story of local 19th – 20th century jute production and the impact this had on the city.
+A crucial material used globally for the storage and trade of many foods such as coffee, cocoa, sugar and flour.
+Overnight in the St Andrews area.

 Day 7